Dead Money Poker Club - Rulebook

 BIG MONEY: 3x

-Season 18 will consist of 12 total poker tournaments.
-Of the 12 poker tournaments, 1 is the Championship and 11 are live tourneys.
+Season 19 will consist of 12 total poker tournaments.
+Of the 12 poker tournaments, 1 is the Championship, 3 are Big Money tourneys with increased buyins and 8 are Live tourneys.
 Some online tourneys may be added at the discretion of the club elders.
 A tournament will only be played if there is at least 6 players present.
 If a tournament is scheduled but the required number of players are not present a Ring Game will commence or the tournament will be postponed.

 Dead Money Poker Club Poker Championship